classmapapp/Student-Coding-Contest-ClassMap/README.md

 ## App Details

-"ClassMap is a desktop application which consists of a drag and drop interface.
+ClassMap is a desktop application which consists of a drag and drop interface.
 Students and teachers can add a variety of node types to the map including, Text Nodes, Image Nodes, and YouTube videos.
 Right clicking on a node will bring up it's content in a larger window for easier viewing.
 An upvote system ensures you can always do away with nodes you may not be interested in.
-Once and user has upvoted a node, they have the option to click the home button, bringing up their personalized ClassMap.
+Once and user has upvoted a node, they have the option to click the home button, bringing up their personalized ClassMap.<p>
+You can either log in to our premade accounts or create your own.
+The log in details for a teacher and student account are below.<br>
+Student- username: amartin125971, password: hello<br>
+Teacher- username: kumar, password: kumar

 ### API Usage